storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

         if !openargs.iosDatabaseLocation and !openargs.location and openargs.location isnt 0
           throw newSQLError 'Database location or iosDatabaseLocation value is now mandatory in openDatabase call'

-        # XXX TODO (with test):
-        #if !!openargs.location and !!openargs.iosDatabaseLocation
+        if !!openargs.location and !!openargs.iosDatabaseLocation
-        #  throw newSQLError 'Abiguous: both location or iosDatabaseLocation values are present in openDatabase call'
+          throw newSQLError 'Abiguous: both location or iosDatabaseLocation values are present in openDatabase call'

         dblocation =
           if !!openargs.location and openargs.location is 'default'